apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russia begins efforts to expel Ukraine from Kursk but counter-attack is yet to gain momentum**
+**Puzzling fossil discovery could reveal why Neanderthals disappeared**

-You can read more about it [here](https://www.cnn.com/2024/09/14/europe/russia-begins-ukraine-counter-attack-kursk-intl/index.html).
+You can read more about it [here](https://www.cnn.com/2024/09/14/science/neanderthal-discovery-science-newsletter-wt/index.html).

 ## Requirements
 - Python 3.8